RubberDuckCollector/quizlet-write/BUILD_LOG.md

 # Build log

+## 2025_07-10 (16:45)

+- `main()` no longer has the logic error where the program would tell the use they're missing all positional arguments, regardless of how many they're missing
+    - this was due to a print statement just saying they were missing all of the args instead of embedding the list of missing args in the print statement, which is correct
+- project now supports venv and modules are installed locally to the project

 ## 2025-07-09 (21:30) - 2025-07-10 (01:20)

 - refactored argparse code so that args all play nice with each other
     - e.g `--test` can be used anywhere in between, before, or after the positional arguments in the command line relating to the primary function of the program as a flash card test
     - the other optional commands function as intended at the same time as the above point is implemented
 - changed all instances of the word "randomise" to "randomize"
+- added an extra bit of text on the "Working from \[file name\]" line during the test that lets the user know if the program is in test mode and that stats will not be saved

 ## 2025-07-04